Nangarhar offensive (2016)

-The Nangarhar offensive was a 21-day military offensive in February and March 2016, carried out by the Afghan government against the Islamic State of Iraq and the Levant – Khorasan Province (ISIL-K), with the assistance of ISAF and U.S airstrikes.
-When the offensive ended, ISIL had reportedly lost all of its territory in Afghanistan and had been expelled from the country.
+The Nangarhar offensive was a 21-day military offensive in February and March 2016, carried out by the Afghan government against the Islamic State – Khorasan Province (IS–K), with the assistance of ISAF and U.S airstrikes.
+When the offensive ended, IS had reportedly lost all of its territory in Afghanistan and had been expelled from the country.

 Background

-ISIL-K was formed in January 2015 after the group pledged its allegiance to Abu Bakr al-Baghdadi and the Islamic State.
+IS–K was formed in January 2015 after the group pledged its allegiance to Abu Bakr al-Baghdadi and the Islamic State.
 Early estimates of membership ranged from around 60 to 70 with most fighters coming across the border from Pakistan.
 Within the first year, membership had grown to between 1,000 and 3,000 militants, mainly defectors from the Afghan and the Pakistani Taliban.
 Their territory was generally confined to the Nangarhar Province.

-In January 2016, the U.S. government sent a directive to The Pentagon which granted new legal authority for the U.S. military to go on the offensive against ISIL-K. For 3 weeks in January the U.S. military carried out at least a dozen operations, including raids by special operations forces and airstrikes, many of these taking place in the Tora Bora region of Nangarhar Province.
+In January 2016, the U.S. government sent a directive to The Pentagon which granted new legal authority for the U.S. military to go on the offensive against IS–K. For 3 weeks in January the U.S. military carried out at least a dozen operations, including raids by special operations forces and airstrikes, many of these taking place in the Tora Bora region of Nangarhar Province.
 American commanders believe that between 90 and 100 Islamic State militants had been killed in these operations.
-On 1 February, U.S. airstrikes in Nangarhar province killed 29 ISIS fighters and struck the terrorist group's FM radio station.
-By 11 February, ABC news reported the U.S. military had carried out 20 airstrikes on ISIS in eastern Afghanistan in the previous 3 weeks.
+On 1 February, U.S. airstrikes in Nangarhar province killed 29 IS fighters and struck the terrorist group's FM radio station.
+By 11 February, ABC news reported the U.S. military had carried out 20 airstrikes on IS in eastern Afghanistan in the previous 3 weeks.